Senemix29/PaintMeBeacon/README.md

 <h1>TesteBeacons</h1>
-Repository to learn more about Beacons, from Estimote Androi-SDK.
+Repository to learn more about Beacons, from Estimote Android-SDK.